-Email authentication is the general term for technology that allows a mail server to determine if a given inbound email message is authentic or not.
+Email authentication is the general term for technology that allows a mail server to determine if an inbound email message is authentic or not.
 In other words, it allows a mail server to determine if a message that appears to be from "firstname.lastname@example.org" really is from Yahoo, or if it was forged or spoofed (i.e. spam).
-Senders use email authentication to help improve the deliverability of their emails and ISPs use email authentication to help prevent spam.
+Senders use email authentication to help improve the deliverability of their emails and ISPs use email authentication to help prevent spam and phishing attacks.

 Email authentication technologies can be an alphabet soup, but the primary technologies used across the Internet today include:

 - DKIM (DomainKeys Identified Mail)

 - DMARC (Domain-based Message Authentication, Reporting, & Conformance)